ririhailu/password-tracker/README.md

 ## How to Contribute

-To contribute please contact and of the current contributors listed above.
+To contribute please contact any of the current contributors listed above.